 #4 Catherine’s children

-Peter had no interest in Catherine, and both ended up with lovers.
+Peter had no interest in Catherine, and both ended up seeking lovers.
 Catherine had an affair with the charming Sergey Saltikov, and shortly after, Bum!
 She was pregnant.
-Elizabeth didn’t give a f*** about the gossips regarding the paternity of the child, and neither Peter, who was busy recreating Prussian drills and making love to his mistress, Elizaveta Vorontsova.
-In 1754, Catherine gave light to the future Paul I, and the Empress rushed to took the new born to her chambers.
+Elizabeth never cared too much about the gossips regarding the paternity of the child, and neither Peter, who was busy recreating Prussian drills and making love to his mistress, Elizaveta Vorontsova.
+In 1754, Catherine gave light to the future Paul I, and the delighted Empress rushed to took the new born to her chambers.

 Catherine was left devastated.
 Her baby had been snatched, and she could barely see him, having to request an audience with the Empress to do so.
 Elizabeth literally took over the role of mother.
 And Sergei Saltykov?
 He was quite a womaniser and soon felt bored of Catherine.
 The Saltykov affair made a huge impression in Catherine.
 Alone in a foreign country, her husband acting like a child, and her son abducted by the Empress, Catherine turned to men to fill the void.
 Before and after taking power, Catherine scored with twelve lovers, most of them decades younger, and even sired some illegitimate children.

 In 1757 Catherine’s daughter, Anna, was born.
 Her father was Stanislaw Poniatowski, the future King of Poland, who was never able to forget his crush for Catherine.
 But Anna died in 1759.
 In 1762 Elizabeth followed her to the grave.
 The erratic Peter Ulrich was finally crowned Peter III.